radavis/radavis.github.io/_drafts/_job-search.md

   - Managers who disrupt sprints by adding stories to the top of the current, in-progress sprint.
 * Requiring developers to pair-program 100% of the time.
 * Not allowing time for quiet contemplation of a problem.

+## Questions

+* How are software teams at your organization set up?
+* What ceremonies do you have in place?
+What are their frequencies?